damncabbage/damncabbage.github.io.old/source/_posts/2011-12-12-flags-vs-constants-short-long-days-of-the-week.markdown

 ### Ruby Symbols

-With Ruby, a symbol is like a block of granite; it's the same thing all the way through.
+With Ruby, a symbol represents something else; it's a constant with a name the same as its value.
 A function that accepts `:jpg` is never going to accidentally accept a symbol like `:dow_long`.
 As far as the guy typing in the code cares, `:jpg` means neither `2` nor `"jpg"`; it just means `:jpg`.

 {% codeblock lang:ruby %}
 def launch_nukes?(status)